 In today’s risky business environment, Business Continuity Management makes good business sense.
 When needed to avoid delays in responding to stakeholders’ requirements or to protect the ability to produce and deliver products or services in a timely manner, the value of continuity planning cannot be denied.

-A well-designed, implemented, and maintained Business Continuity Management System always results in a more resilient organization!
+A well-designed, implemented, and maintained Business Continuity Management System (BCMS) always results in a more resilient organization!

-Using a standard or best practices as a model will help ensure an end product that will serve the organization and all interested parties as well.
+- We need guidance, a set of best practices, a roadmap when tasked with the implementation of a new BC initiative - Using a standard or best practices as a model will help ensure an end product that will serve the organization and all interested parties well.

-While a Business Continuity capability is being created, there is a need to know that steps taken will result in the organization being better prepared and more capable and that stakeholders can be assured that the resulting Business Continuity program will provide for the continuation of operations at a level that allows meeting their needs.
+- For those designing and implementing a new continuity program this guidance and help is invaluable - While a BC capability is being created, there is a need to know that steps taken will result in the organization being better prepared and more capable and that stakeholders can be assured that the resulting BC program will provide for the continuation of operations at a level that allows meeting their needs.
+This guidance is vital for those newly assigned to Business Continuity responsibilities.

 Standards, Guidelines, Best Practices, and Certifications